Categories: Blog

 REGULATORY UPDATE | Australian Regulations on Software as a Medical Device (SaMD)

-Exceptions and Exceptions
+Exceptions and Exemptions

 TGA Help Desk

-CLASSIFICATION OF Medical Device-Based Software
+Classification of Medical Device-Based Software